Friday, February 29, 2008

 Big Bone Lick State Park is located in Boone County, Kentucky.
 It is located on Beaver Road and between the communities of Beaverlick and Rabbit Hash.
 The name of the park comes from the Pleistocene megafauna fossils found there.
 The mammoths and other creatures are believed to have been drawn to this location by a salt lick.
 It bills itself as "the birthplace of American paleontology" a term which dates from William Clark's expedition in 1807.

-National Park Service designated Big Bone Lick State Park as an official Lewis and Clark Heritage Trail Site.[2]
+In 2002, the National Park Service designated Big Bone Lick State Park as an official Lewis and Clark Heritage Trail Site.[2]
 The Park was also listed in 2002 on the National Register of Historic Places.

 Sunday, February 03, 2008